It's a New Day in Public Health.

-The Florida Asthma Program coordinates statewide efforts to reduce asthma disparities and hospitalization rates as well as increase the number of people with asthma receiving self-management education.
-The program takes a comprehensive approach to preventing and reducing asthma disparities in Florida by following an integrated approach as set forth by the Centers for Disease Control and Prevention National Asthma Control Program.
-Programmatic initiatives have been developed and integrated into the three component areas: partnerships, surveillance, and interventions.
+The Florida Asthma Program (FAP) coordinates statewide efforts to reduce asthma disparities and hospitalization rates, as well as increase the number of people with asthma receiving self-management education.
+The program takes a comprehensive and evidence-based approach to preventing and reducing asthma disparities in Florida by following integrated guidelines by the Centers for Disease Control and Prevention (CDC) and the National Asthma Control Program.

 The goals of the Florida Asthma Program are to:

 - Develop, manage, track, and analyze a set of asthma health status indicators that are derived from a variety of sources and accommodate state and local asthma related data needs through the statewide asthma surveillance system.

 - Engage community partners to increase community readiness to identify gaps in the delivery of asthma-related programs and services to improve Florida’s existing asthma system of care.